Does my financial aid automatically pay my Emergency Tuition and Fees Loan (ETFL)?

 Are extensions available for ETFL?

 Student Business Services handles all repayment arrangements.
 You may contact their office at (979) 847-3337, email@example.com

 What is the simple interest rate on the ETFL?

-The interest rate on all ETFLs is 5% per annum and a late fee assesses after the due date for any unpaid balances.
-Additionally, there is also a $10 processing fee for every emergency tuition and fee loan.
+The interest rate on all ETFLs is 5% per annum.
+A late fee assesses after the due date for any unpaid balances.
+Additionally, there is a $10 processing fee for every emergency tuition and fee loan.

 How do I apply for an ETFL?